andrewbrandwood/node-basic-site/readme.md

 * Open a new command prompt (or Terminal on mac).
 * Navigate to public folder from the root of the website
 * run - gulp

+### 3rd party plugin notes.

+# sass-generate-contents
+To enable the compiling of a list of contents in the main scss file and to import all the correct files.
+It is required to have a comment at the top of each sass file.

+anything on the first line other than a double slash // will result in the file being ignored from the contents and the imports.